fullstackleo777/parrot-os-fine-tuning/add-exfat-to-gparted.md

 ### The exFAT Option in GParted is Grayed Out

 If the **exFAT** option in GParted is still grayed out even after installing `exfat-fuse` and `exfat-utils`, it could be due to GParted requiring additional dependencies or restarting for it to recognize the new tools.
-Let's try a few additional steps to resolve this:
+Let's try a few additional steps to resolve this.

 ### 1. Ensure the Packages Are Installed Correctly

 Double-check that the exFAT packages were installed properly.
-Run this command to verify:
+Run this command to verify.

 ```bash
 dpkg -l | grep exfat
 ```

 If you see both `exfat-fuse` and `exfat-utils` listed, they are installed correctly.
-If they don't appear, reinstall them:
+If they don't appear, reinstall them.

 ```bash
 sudo apt install exfat-fuse exfat-utils